deathnail298-creator/Kaizen-AI-Integration-Model/docs/INSTRUCTOR_SLIDE_DECK.md

 Converts any LLM into a disciplined assistant

-Works even with weaker models (Gemini, Qwen, Claude, etc.)
+Works even with weaker or free models (Gemini, Qwen, Claude, etc.)

 📘 SECTION 3 — CHUNKING
 Slide 7 — Why Chunking Is Mandatory